-(3) Unaccompanied youth under 25 years of age, or families with children and youth,
+- (3) Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under this definition, but who: - i.

-- i.
 Are defined as homeless under the other listed federal statutes; - ii.
 Have not had a lease, ownership interest, or occupancy agreement in permanent housing during the 60 days prior to the homelessness assistance application; - iii.
 Have to experienced persistent instability as measured by two moves or more during the preceding 60 days; and - iv.
 Can be expected to continue in such status for an extended period of time due to special needs or barriers